 Dealing with a mental illness isn’t easy, but whatever your circumstances you deserve to be treated fairly.
 At Punch Robson we work hard to ensure that mental health patients and their families and carers, are given the care and treatment they deserve and are entitled to.

 If you or a loved one has a mental illness, there may be times when you need a legal expert to help you understand your rights or act as your representative.
 We can offer advice about your rights if you have been sectioned under the Mental Health Act, and we can represent you at a Mental Health Tribunal, supporting and guiding you through the appeals process.

-The department is headed by Rachael Hart who is an Associate solicitor and she is supported in the department by Louise Shaw Legal Clerk and both are accredited members of the Mental Health Tribunal Panel.
-They have each met the high standards required to achieve accreditation as specialise experts in this area of law.
+The department is headed by Rachael Hart who is an Associate Solicitor and an accredited member of the Mental Health Tribunal Panel.
+Rachael has met the high standards required to achieve accreditation as a specialist expert in this area of law.

 Our Solicitors have the expertise to offer specialist advice in relation to all issues involving mental capacity.
 This advice may be given directly to the individual who is said to lack capacity to make certain decisions, or to their family members.
 Alternatively, they may have appointed someone to act as their ‘litigation friend’ or have had someone appointed to act as their Relevant Personal Representative (RPR).
 If someone lacks the capacity to instruct a Solicitor, they still have rights and we can assist others to challenge matters on their behalf.